 COVID-19 triggered the use of telehealth services.
 Doctors, patients, and medical practices tried this digital health technology, and it turned out that health virtual healthcare visits can be much more convenient than in-person visits.
 Moreover, it seems that many things doctors initially thought they could only provide during an in-person visit might be successfully provided online.
 The positive experience with telehealth services and unease with in-person visits caused by the pandemic are leading to increasing demand for telehealth services from all parties.

 Patients are supporting the virtual revolution

-- Lack of telehealth services is now one of the top 10 reasons why a patient may be discouraged from booking a visit with a provider (Doctor.com).
+- Lack of telehealth services is one of the top 10 reasons why a patient may be discouraged from booking a visit with a provider.

 There are several reasons for this high demand:

 Time and cost savings.
-The ability to use telehealth patient functionality via a phone or desktop saves time and eliminates the need for take off work and pay for gas, travel, parking, etc. People with tight work schedules and those caring for elderly relatives or children often have difficulties visiting a physician in person.
+The ability for patients to access telehealth functionality via a phone or desktop saves time and eliminates the need to take off work and pay for gas, travel, parking, etc. People with tight schedules and those caring for elderly relatives or children often have difficulties visiting a physician in person.

 Accessibility.
 For individuals living in rural areas, it can be hard to access quality healthcare.
 Transportation issues are even more evident for those who have serious health problems, which makes it challenging to access in-person care.

 Privacy and health security benefits.
 Some individuals might be intimidated or anxious about searching for care related to sensitive health issues.
 These might include family planning, mental health, and various aspects of women’s and men’s health.
 Also, people vulnerable to COVID-19, such as seniors and people with underlying medical conditions, are likely to benefit from telehealth.